nvarner/keybindings/README.md

 A keybindings reference

 ## Licencing
-The Python programs are Public Domain under the Unlicence.
 Data files are avalible under various licences.
-See the files for imformation about their copyright.
+See the files for information about their copyright.

 ## Online Keybindings
 * [Firefox](http://nathanvarner.com/keybindings/html/firefox.html)